Quotient and blow-up of automorphisms of graphs of groups: Quotient graph-of-groups isomorphism

-\begin{rem} We may apply this quotient procedure above on several disjoint connected subgraph-of-groups of $\cal{G}$ and obtain an analogue conclusion that the quotient graph-of-groups isomorphism $\bar{H}^{\prime}$ induces an outer automorphism conjugate to $\hat{H}$. \end{rem}
+\begin{rem} We may apply this quotient procedure above on several disjoint connected subgraphs-of-groups of $\cal{G}$ and obtain the analoguous conclusion that the quotient graph-of-groups isomorphism $\bar{H}$ is well defined and induces an outer automorphism conjugate to $\hat{H}$. \end{rem}

+\begin{rem} For simplicity of notations, we sometimes represent the simultaneous quotienting of the graph-of-groups $\cal G$ and of the isomorphism $H$ by referring to the {\em quotient pair} $(\bar H, \bar{\cal G})$, obtained from $(H, \cal{G})$ {\em modulo the pair $(H_0, \cal{G}_0)$}. \end{rem}